morijx/Raspi_cardiac_wave/Multiprocessing/README.md

 ![GitHub license](https://img.shields.io/github/license/morijx/Raspi_cardiac_wave)

 ## Summary
 The introduction of a modified signal extraction method, alongside parallel processing of video frames within the Holistic approach, yielded a noticeable enhancement in computational efficiency on the MacBook platform.
-Use is the pyVHR-CPU package!
+Used is the pyVHR-CPU package!